F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l3_forward_access_ctrl.rst

 *   **Final Phase** - Perform the following tasks:

-    Calls the EAL, PMD driver and ACL library to free resource, then quits.
+    Calls the EAL, PMD and ACL library to free resource, then quits.

 Compiling the Application
 -------------------------